henryhale/gopack/README.md

 # gopack

-A github action to build and package Go projects
+A personal github action to build and package Go projects.

 ## inputs